daveyclayton/dodo/README.md

 ![Usage](https://github.com/celtra/birdsOfPrey/blob/master/assets/falcon_to_eagle_migration.gif)

-# TODO:
+# TODO
-    - support all major Falcon formats
+    - support transferring furniture
     - components of same name and clazz should be the same component in eagle
     - anchoring?
     - handling of choice components (once they are supported in eagle)